vectordotdev/http_test_server/README.md

 * `concurrent_requests.svg`: a plot of the concurrent requests at each 100ms
 * `concurrent_requests.png`: the same plot as a png to ease uploading to Github which doesn't support svgs
+* `requests.dat`: a gnuplot dat file with the request intervals
+* `requests.svg`: a plot of the request intervals
+* `requests.png`: the same plot as a png to ease uploading to Github which doesn't support svgs
 * `parameters.json`: the test paramaters
 * `summary.json`: the test result including each request